waqasbhatti/lcc-server/README.md

 - HTTP API for generating light curve collection footprint given a survey mosaic; generated datasets can then be footprint aware

+- HTTP API for generating stamps from a footprint mosaic for each object if one is provided, and from DSS by default.

 - access control to all data based on users and groups, HTTP API access via key, user and group definition, etc.